Numie/Blackjack/readme.md

 ## How To Play

 You and the Dealer each start with $1000.
 Bet in increments of $25, $100, $500 per hand or go all in.
 The last player with money left wins.
+See it live [here](https://numie.github.io/Blackjack/).

 ## Technical Implementation